- Many blockchain smart contracts currently use Ethereum, and the most common token standards are ERC-20, ERC-721, ERC-777, and ERC-1155.

 These standards are application-level specifications, such as token standards, name registries, and library-package formats.
 With this set of smart contract standards and clearly defined parameters, anyone with sufficient knowledge may create their own ERC token.
-In short, they enable smart contracts to perform their basic functions.
+In short, these standards enable smart contracts to perform their basic functions.

-Which brings us to token standards, a subset of smart contract standards.
-For blockchains that support smart contracts, token standards represent a guide for the creation, issuance, and deployment of new tokens on the underlying blockchain.
+Token standards are a subset of smart contract standards.
+For blockchains that support smart contracts, token standards represent a guide for the creation, issuance, and deployment of new tokens on them.

 Common Token Standards on Ethereum

 Ethereum Request for Comment (ERC) is essentially a set of technical documents containing guidelines on developing a smart contract.
 They define a specific set of functions for each token type and facilitate the interaction between applications and smart contracts.

 Anyone can create an ERC token.
 However, it requires going through the process of an Ethereum Improvement Proposal (EIP), which is a document with the proposed features and processes for the Ethereum blockchain network.

 Once a developer submits their proposal, it is assessed and scrutinised by Ethereum’s core developers.
 If the community deems it an important addition to the blockchain ecosystem, the proposal is accepted, finalised, and implemented.

 As soon as this process is complete, the initial document becomes an ERC standard that other developers can use to create their own tokens.